-- Maintain support for BRKD students across domains throughout the program, striving to keep the average TESS scores in the 3-4 range. - Implement changes in key courses to support student growth in the areas of classroom management, communication with families, assessment, and knowledge of resources, which were the items on which students consistently scored lower. - Discuss raising the "acceptable" and "ideal" targets, thereby further raising program standards
+- Maintain support for BRKD students across domains throughout the program, striving to keep the average TESS scores in the 3-4 range. - Implement changes in key courses to support student growth in the areas of discussion techniques, communication with families, and knowledge of resources, which were the items on which students tended to score lower. - Discuss raising the "acceptable" and "ideal" targets, thereby further raising program standards